 There may come a point in your life where you will want to move out of your parent/ guardian’s house and into a place of your own, with friends, or complete strangers!
-Each of which will have various factors to consider before taking the leap, but one of the most important is understanding the associated costs involved in running a house.
+Each of these will have various factors to consider before taking the leap, but one of the most important is understanding the associated costs involved in running a house.

 It is worth noting that it is difficult to give an accurate cost as there are many factors that affect the overall cost, such as location, property type, if you are renting or buying, and if you are house sharing.
 Therefore, in this article, we will outline the key bills that you will likely face in both renting and buying.

-List of household bills that you may pay per month
+Average household bills that you may pay per month

 - Mortgage or Rent